 Thus, $\tilde{f}$ is a minimax optimal \emph{improper} estimator.
 To obtain a proper estimator, we simply need to replace $\tilde f$ by $MP(\tilde{f})$, where $MP$ is the procedure defined in Appendix \ref{App:MP}.

-Finally, we remark that the runtime of this estimator is of order $O_d(n^{O(1)})$.
+It remains only to point out that the runtime of this estimator is of order $O_d(n^{O(1)})$.
 Indeed, the procedure $MP$ is essentially a convex LSE on $n$ points, which can be formulated as a quadratic programming problem with $O(n^2)$ constraints, and hence can be computed in $O_d(n^{O(1)})$ time \citep{seijo2011nonparametric}.
-In addition, the runtime of the other estimator we use, namely the estimator of Lemma \ref{Lem:LinearRegE} is linear in the number of inputs.
+In addition, the runtime of the other estimator we use, namely the estimator of Lemma \ref{Lem:LinearRegE}, is linear in the number of inputs.